 3) A company’s ability to correct any quality issues with excellent customer service.
 There are plenty of reviews on the internet that claim brand X is great, but another person claims brand X is junk.
 The simple fact is that every manufacturer can produce a lemon.
 The question is, will they fix it without a headache?

-These three principles center around the idea that you want to choose a company who built the rifle right the first time, and has built it with known indicators of quality.
-This will reduce your chances of getting a problem prone weapon.
+These three principles center around the idea that you want to choose a company that built the rifle right the first time and has built it with known indicators of quality.
+This will reduce your chances of getting a problem-prone weapon.

 - High Pressure Tested bolt and barrel